-As far as the industry is concerned, most entrepreneurs go for internet apps, however, there are also many bio startups and hardware companies among other.
+As far as the industry is concerned, most entrepreneurs go for internet apps, however, there are also many bio startups and hardware companies among others.

-There are many programs supporting innovation, private and govermental.
+There are many programs supporting innovation, private and governmental.
 Innovative entrepreneurs may choose among a wide variety of grants and loans available to them.

-Also many Israeli entrepreneurs start their careers early, while still at the university.
-Here, they will also find a lot of opportunities and support since universities encourage innovation and sometimes offer cooperation with a VCs or other organizations such as accelerators or tech hubs.
+Also, many Israeli entrepreneurs start their careers early, while still at the university.
+Here, they will also find a lot of opportunities and support since universities encourage innovation and sometimes offer cooperation with VCs or other organizations such as accelerators or tech hubs.